Updated: 3 days ago

 12. Take a Vitamin D supplement if you don’t live in the sun - the lack of Vitamin D intake has been an issue for a long time, especially if you live in places where the sun may not shine daily.
 A high quality Vitamin D supplement can help improve your immune function and overall health.
 Look for a supplement containing 400-800 IUs and this will ensure that you get your daily intake.

 14. Exercise 30 - 60 min daily - Walking, Strength training, Cardio, HIIT, Yoga, Swimming, it doesn’t matter how you get your exercise just get it.
-From children to adults we all need at least 30-60 minutes of exercise a day and if you can make 30 min of that outdoor time as well then your going to find yourself physically and mentally healthier.
-The benefits of walking are so numerous I could do a whole blog post on them and I will, but for now just know that it’s true exercise is essential to your health.
+From children to adults we all need at least 30-60 minutes of exercise a day and if you can make 30 min of that outdoor time as well then you're going to find yourself physically and mentally healthier.
+For more info click here.

 15. Try Yoga, Stretching or Meditation - For those of you who suffer from aches and pains, low mood, anxiety, or any imbalance that causes you unnecessary mental stress then yoga, gentle stretching and meditation could be of serious benefit.
 They are all backed by science but I’m not going to delve into that here.
 I can vouch myself for the yoga and improvements in digestion and mood because of it.
 Try something and judge whether it’s beneficial to you or not.